nelsongarym/nifi-rabbitmq-bundle/README.md

 # nifi-rabbitmq-bundle

-In development.
-Not ready for production use.
+This project is in active development.
+It is not ready for production use.

 This processor only supports direct exchanges.
 Once the code is tested, support for other exchange types will be added.